-For more information, get Publication 102, Wisconsin Tax Treatment of Tax-Option (S) Corporations and Their Shareholders, pages 38 and 39.
-See page 10 of the Form 1 instructions for information on how to get this publication.
+For more information, see Publication 102, Wisconsin Tax Treatment of Tax-Option (S) Corporations and Their Shareholders.
+See page 11 of the Form 1 instructions for information on how to get this publication.

-Example: Shareholder A was a Wisconsin resident for the entire year in 2021 and owns 50 percent of Tax-option (S) Corporation.
-Shareholder A's only sources of income for 2021 are \$15,000 of wages and \$100,000 of federal ordinary business income from the tax-option (S) corporation.
+Example: Shareholder A was a Wisconsin resident for the entire year in 2023 and owns 50 percent of Tax-option (S) Corporation.
+Shareholder A's only sources of income for 2023 are \$15,000 of wages and \$100,000 of federal ordinary business income from the tax-option (S) corporation.
 Tax-option (S) corporation makes an election under sec.
 71.365(4m)(a), Wis.
-Stats., to pay tax at the entity level for 2021.
+Stats., to pay tax at the entity level for 2023.

-Tax-option (S) Corporation's \$100,000 of federal ordinary business income for 2021 has the following Wisconsin differences:
+Tax-option (S) Corporation's \$100,000 of federal ordinary business income for 2023 has the following Wisconsin differences:

-- \$10,000 of additional Wisconsin depreciation expense because of a different depreciable basis of an asset determined under the IRC in effect for Wisconsin purposes - \$5,000 of Wisconsin tax paid by the tax-option (S) corporation with its 2020 Form 5S deducted on the 2021 federal Form 1120-S
+- \$10,000 of additional Wisconsin depreciation expense because of a different depreciable basis of an asset determined under the IRC in effect for Wisconsin purposes - \$5,000 of Wisconsin tax paid by the tax-option (S) corporation with its 2022 Form 5S deducted on the 2023 federal Form 1120-S